Measurement & Control Measurement & Control

 The cost of vortex and thermal dispersion is comparable.
 Even when insertion vortex meters are not a direct fit, an adapter can allow replacement mounting to be accomplished.

-Contaminants in the air don’t create problems for a vortex meter, as there is no moisture or foreign matter sensitive parts, so they offer significantly lower maintenance issues and perform well in humid regions.
+Contaminants in the air don’t create problems for a vortex meter, as there are no moisture or foreign matter-sensitive parts, so they offer significantly lower maintenance issues and perform well in humid regions.

 When it comes to accuracy, vortex and thermal dispersion meters are about the same, and each is susceptible to turbulence.
-Vortex meters are less equipped for low-flow environments, however, as thermal dispersion meters can reach slightly lower flow rates.
+Vortex meters are less equipped for low-flow environments; however, thermal dispersion meters can reach slightly lower flow rates.

 Precision control is key to maintaining proper DO concentrations in activated sludge, thereby promoting an optimal and stable biological process, but the best technologies to accomplish this don’t always come to the forefront.